GabrielTrigo/GabrielTrigo/README.md

 *Graduated in Software Engineering from Cesumar University with the highest grade on the final project titled "Industrial Process Monitoring System Based on IoT and AI - Visual Defect Detection."*

-*Specialized in developing desktop applications with Delphi and web applications with ASP.NET Core and JavaScript.
+*Specialized for over 8 years in developing desktop applications with Delphi and web applications with ASP.NET Core and JavaScript.
 I have a strong interest in Machine Learning and DevOps engineering, and I am proficient in various programming languages, including Delphi/Pascal and JavaScript, as well as being proficient in PHP, C#, and Python.
 I am skilled in DevOps practices and all stages of the software development lifecycle (SDLC).*

 *I am a technology enthusiast and a lifelong learner, always eager to explore new technologies and improve my skills.
 I practice good programming techniques, create custom tools, and enjoy low-level development.
 I am analytical, communicative, and detail-oriented.
 I embrace challenges, learn quickly, and adapt to any technology.*